By DK, Family Court Trauma Coach

 Arizona and other states have begun holding meetings on the matter.

-exactly is changing?
+But what exactly is changing?
 And who is being left out of the conversation?

 What